 Along the way, I became not a runner, but a run commuter.
 I was I delighted to discover that to be a run commuter, as kids say nowadays, “is a thing.”
 I want to make progress in this pastime.
 My coach assures me I am ready for a full marathon, especially having completed the final warm up for the New York City marathon, an 18 miler that consisted of three loops of Central Park.
 She also tells me I can be considerably faster if I were disciplined, running more often and actually running when I “run.”

 Thus, I turned the stroll to work into a jog, and, now, a run-walk.
 There are two long, gentle downhills, at the beginning from my home into the park and at the end through Hayes Valley toward City Hall.
 On both these stretches, I really move.
 Ever so briefly, I am a real runner.
 Yet I can report that through all this I have not once laced up my shoes to run, other than to a destination or in an organized event.
 I don’t just go out to run.
 It doesn’t interest me.
 I love running.
 I simply don’t do it for it’s own sake.

 There are many types of runners.
 I guess I have created a category for myself.
 I’m an anti-runner who happens to run.
 There must be others out there.

 By Frank Wu|2018-02-27T10:28:46-04:00February 27th, 2018|Categories: Uncategorized|0 Comments

 Frank H. Wu started running in 2015 and completed more than 75 half marathons in three years with a PR of 2:17.
-He is a run commuter in San Francisco, traveling 4.5 miles to his day job as Distinguished Professor at University of California Hastings College of the Law.
+He is a run commuter in San Francisco, traveling 4.5 miles to his day job as a faculty member at University of California Hastings College of the Law.
 He blogs regularly, with more than 100 credits at HuffPo, and he also has published in the New York Times and Washington Post; his writing on photography appears at 35mmc and on movies at Film Inquiry.